 Each year, the North Texas Municipal Water District (NTMWD) conducts chlorine maintenance on its water transmission system and customer cities’ distribution systems for a 28-day period.
 As a member city, Richardson receives its water from NTMWD.

-The Texas Commission on Environmental Quality (TCEQ) allows water suppliers to perform a chlorine maintenance in order to maintain proper chloramine levels (required by the TCEQ) during the warm weather periods, thus conserving water.
+The Texas Commission on Environmental Quality (TCEQ) allows water suppliers to perform chlorine maintenance in order to maintain proper chloramine levels (required by the TCEQ) during the warm weather periods, thus conserving water.

-The chlorine maintenance does not affect water quality, and remains safe for use.
+Chlorine maintenance does not affect water quality, and the water remains safe for use.
 Consumers who are sensitive to taste and odor changes in drinking water might notice a slight change during this period, however this palatability change does not alter the quality of the drinking water.